SchmidtPaul/DataVizShowcase/README.md

 <p style="font-weight:normal" align="center">
   &nbsp;Contact me: https://schmidtpaul.github.io/&nbsp;

-  Code and data to reproducde each data visualization can be found in the respective folder.
+  &nbsp;Code and data to reproducde each data visualization can be found in the respective folder.&nbsp;
 </p>

 ***